julienhalgand/windows-care/README.md

 - Windows 10 or newer.
 - Windows Package Manager (winget) for upgrading programs.
 This should be pre-installed on Windows 10 version 1709 (Fall Creators Update) and later.
 ### Installing
-1. Download the WindowsCareRoutine.bat file from the GitHub repository.
+1. Download the windows-care.bat file from the GitHub repository.
 2. Save the file to a convenient location on your Windows system.
 ### Executing Program
-To run the Windows Care Routine:
+To run the Windows Care:

-1. Right-click on WindowsCareRoutine.bat.
+1. Right-click on windows-care.bat.
 2. Select "Run as administrator" to ensure the script can perform operations that require administrative privileges.
 3. Follow any on-screen prompts to complete the maintenance tasks.